szilard/benchm-ml/README.md

 The main conclusion here is that is is trivial to train linear models even for *n* = 10M rows virtually in any of these tools on a single machine in a matter of seconds.
 H2O and VW are the most memory efficient (VW needs only 1 observation in memory at a time therefore is the ultimately scalable solution).
-H2O and VW are also the fastest.
+H2O and VW are also the fastest (for VW the time reported includes the time to read the data as it is read on the fly).
-H2O, VW and the Python implementation seems to be the most accurate (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically and should not be taken into consideration).
+H2O, VW and the R/Python implementation seems to be the most accurate (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically and should not be taken into consideration).
 In fact, the differences in memory efficiency and speed will start to really matter only for larger sizes (beyond the scope of this study).